On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

-The semi-analytical model presented so far assumes that there is only one phase present with the given mix of silicate and carbonaceous grains indicated by $f_\textrm{sil}$ and $f_\textrm{carb}$ and the associated dust temperatures $T_\textrm{sil}$ and $T_\textrm{carb}$.
-We can, however, easily extend the model by assuming that there is a second phase along the line of sight with different dust temperatures and densities, which contributes to the observed emission.
-Possible motivations for a two-phase model are e.g. an HII region embedded into a molecular cloud or the gas at the edge vs. the interior of a molecular cloud (see also Section~\ref{sec:motivation}).
+We can now easily extend the one-phase case by assuming that there is a second phase along the line of sight with different dust temperatures and densities, which contributes to the observed emission.
+Possible motivations for a two-phase model are e.g. an HII region embedded in a molecular cloud or the gas at the edge vs. the interior of a molecular cloud (see also Section~\ref{sec:motivation}).

-In order to properly account for the relative contributions to the emission from both phases, we must first state by which factor the gas and (due to the assumption of a constant dust-to-gas ratio) also the dust density is scaled with respect to the first phase.
+In order to properly account for the relative contributions to the emission from both phases, we must first state by which factor the gas and (due to the assumption of a constant dust-to-gas ratio) also the (dust) density is scaled with respect to the first phase.
 We denote this factor as $f_\textrm{scale}$.
-In addition, we allow for a further complication by assuming that in this second phase the amount of carbonaceous grains is reduced with respect to the canonical value of \mbox{$f_\textrm{carb}$ = 32.5\%}, which we account for by an additional multiplicative factor, $f_\textrm{scale, carb}$.
+We assume that both phases have the same extent along the line of sight\footnote{Assuming a different line-of-sight length can be simply incorporated by adapting $f_\textrm{scale}$ under the assumption that the emission is everywhere optically thin.}.
+Hence, $f_\textrm{scale}$ is a measure for both the density and column density ratio.
+In addition, we allow for a further complication by assuming that in this second phase the amount of carbonaceous grains is reduced with respect to the canonical value of \mbox{$f_\textrm{carb}$ = 37.5\%}, which we account for by an additional multiplicative factor, $f_\textrm{scale, carb}$.
 We emphasise that this latter factor only reduces the amount of carbonaceous grains in the second phase, but leaves the amount of silicate grains unaffected.
 This approach is motivated by indications that under certain circumstances carbonaceous grains might get destroyed (see Section~\ref{sec:carbondestruction}).
-Beside the change in density, this second phase can also have different (size-dependent) dust temperatures given by $T_{i, \textrm{2}}$.
+Beside the change in density, this second phase can also have different dust temperatures given by $T_{i, \textrm{2}}$.